ContainerSolutions/cloud-native-patterns/technical.md

 ---
 title: Technical Patterns
-description: "Patterns that focus on how to manage and operate Cloud Native services whilst ensuring their reliability and security."
+description: "Patterns that focus on the technical and architectural aspects of how to build and operate Cloud Native services whilst ensuring their reliability and security."
 layout: default
 ---